Tianxiang-C/ctx/content/en/slides/22-11-01-anise-meeting-pre/index.md

   - Keywords and references
   - Time period (you may need to search literature twice or even three times)
   - Number of articles (total, after removing duplicates, after checking titles and abstracts, after checking the full texts)
-- Google Scholar and included articles (check the references)

 ---
 ### Flow Diagram
 ![image](fig-3.jpg)